rkuma183/wilsonmar.github.io/_posts/2016-04-09-loadrunner-javascript-coding.md

 Among the first activities in <strong>wi_library_init()</strong>
 is to capture and display conditions external to the script:

    * Loggging and other specifications in Run-Time Settings
    * Host name and IP address of the load generator running the script
-* That plus the starting date and time of the run as the basis for a an identifier unique in time and space.
+   * Starting date and time of the run as the basis for a an identifier unique in time and space.

 A combination of JavaScript utilities, built-in LoadRunner functions, and custom library functions are used to obtain